-The color black symbolizes mystery, elegance, beauty, formality, rebellion, and change.
-Without the color black, other colors would lack variety in depth and hue.
+Black symbolizes mystery, elegance, beauty, formality, rebellion, and change.
+Without black, other colors would lack variety in depth and hue.

-Butterflies that are white, or that contain white and shades of gray, include the Angola white lady, the white morpho, the glasswing, and others.
+Butterflies that are white include the Angola white lady, the morpho, the glasswing, and others.

-All butterflies are seen by cultures throughout the world as messengers from spirit guides, yet white butterflies are especially significant and are associated with angels.
+Butterflies are seen by cultures throughout the world as messengers from spirit guides, however, white butterflies are especially significant and are associated with angels.

 The white butterfly reminds you to find a place of calm in the tumultuous sea of life.
 You might be going through a period in your life with a lot of stress.
 However, it’s important to keep in mind that the issue is sometimes not so much more or less stress, but your mind’s and your body’s ability to deal with the stress.
 If you come from a place of calm, you will be able to handle whatever life throws at you.
 Meditating on a white butterfly can bring that calm.

-The white butterfly may be telling you that it’s time to detox.
+The white butterfly may also be telling you that it’s time to detox.
 This might mean your thoughts, your body, your relationships, or all of these things.
-It may be time to clear the clutter from your mind, body, spirit, and even your home.
+It may be time to clear the clutter from your mind, body, spirit, and home.

 Messages from Your Angels

 White is also associated with the seventh chakra, which governs your superconscious.
 The white butterfly spirit reminds you to clear the clutter of your busy thoughts so you can become more perceptive and open to the messages your angels are sending you.

 So, a small white butterfly fluttering around you can have special messages for you.
 For more details, please visit my post on white butterfly meaning.